Published on May 15th, 2012 | by Prometheus1

 So would you want to know more about this lovely lass with mad skillz?
 We definitely do.

 With a cutesy face like that, seeing her made us flip head-over-heels more times than a belgian pancake.
-Not only that, Christmas came early when she agreed to go out on a
+Christmas came early when she agreed to go out on a

 date interview with us.
-To top that, we got to get a little closer and find out more about what turns her on and off around the decks.
+We got to get a little closer and find out more about what turns her on and off around the decks.

 Hi, Nikki.
 So glad you could make time for us.